 Zelda frowned, a sinking feeling beginning to grow in the pit of her stomach as she tried to work her mind through the woman's last cryptic questions and statements.
 She had a guess as to what the woman meant and began to feel the confidence of her earlier words begin to wane.
 The Empress's next words confirmed Zelda's dark suspicions further.

 "I am positive your little hero would come to save you if you asked him to now… but, what if he could be made to hate you, despise you above all else.
 Would he come to save you then?"
 She smiled wickedly.

 Zelda felt rage born of fear bubbling up in her, "you will never be able to catch him."

 "Don't be foolish," the Empress chided, "catching him will be the easy part.
 I don't even have to do anything.
 He will come directly to me because you already asked him to come to this very castle tomorrow."

 Zelda gasped, she had not told anyone of this.
 She had only written it in that private letter.
 It was only then that she realized she had been staring straight into the icy gaze of the Empress.
 She was riveted to their dark stare and found she could not turn away.
 The Empress stared deeper and her smirk widened.

-"Better yet, you are the only one who knows of this, save me now," she laughed viciously.
-"Just think how easy it will be to arrange it all.
-He will come unsuspecting so that he can help you, and you will betray him, possibly to his death."
+"Better yet, you are the only one who knows of this, aside from me now," she laughed viciously.
+"Just think how easy it will be to arrange; he will come unsuspecting so that he can help you, and you will betray him… possibly to his death."

 "I would never betray him," Zelda hissed angrily.